blanboom/Arduino-Task-Scheduler/ReadMe.md

-This is a task scheduler for Arduino with AVR chips and 16 MHz oscillators.
+This is a task scheduler for Arduinos with AVR chips and 16 MHz oscillators.
+Inspired by *Patterns for Time-Triggered Embedded Systems*.

-The book *Patterns for Time-Triggered Embedded Systems* introduces a task scheduler for 8051 microcontrollers, and I just port it to Arduino.

 中文简介在这里：http://blanboom.org/arduino-task-scheduler-library.html